CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

 * **`componentDidUpdate`** called every time a re-render has been performed, such as when `this.setState()` is called.

 ### Unmounting
-The unmounting (or deletion, or "cleanup") phase of the lifecycle, called when a component is being removed from the DOM.
+The unmounting (or deletion, or "cleanup") phase of the life cycle, called when a component is being removed from the DOM.
 During this phase `componentWillUnmount` is the only lifecycle event we can call.

 Now that we have more knowledge about the lifecycle events, we can move on with building our application.

 ## Projects in JSON

 We will make use of the `constructor()` and `componentDidMount` event in our implementation in order to display information about our projects.
-For that reason, we need to refactor our `Projects` component from a stateless component ande use `class`.
-For starters, lets make the following changes to `Projects.jsx`.
+For that reason, we need to refactor our `Projects` component from a stateless component and use `class`.
+For starters, let's make the following changes to `Projects.jsx`.
 We will go over what is going on in the code

 ```javascript
 import React, { Component } from "react"